 Breathe New Life Into Your Weekends With Microadventures

 Here’s the thing; most Americans that work full-time get two weeks of paid vacation per year plus 8-10 days of paid national holidays.
 Three and a half weeks of time off per year is hardly enough to satiate any remote thirst for adventure.
 While it’d be nice to jet set away to the crystal-blue waters of the Maldives or sample every kind of cheese in France, the reality is that we can’t all travel all of the time.
 This means weekends have become crucial components of appeasing the wanderlust dragon that lives inside of us all.
-I’ve found that microadventures do a phenomenal job of breathing vitality into my weekends, keeps me active, gets me inspired and gives me the very same “good vibes” I get when I travel.
+I’ve found that microadventures do a phenomenal job of breathing vitality into my weekends (we need them), keeps me active, gets me inspired and gives me the very same “good vibes” I get when I travel.

 What is a microadventure?

 Microadventures can be thought of as mini travel excursions or camping trips with a slightly different air.
 The New York Times described microadventures as a “short, perspective-shifting bursts of travel closer to home, inspiring followers to pitch a tent in nearby woods, explore their city by moonlight, or hold a family slumber party in the backyard.”
 Microadventures encourage us to see our stomping grounds differently and appreciate what we already have around us.
 You don’t need a ton of supplies to get started and you certainly don’t need to spend a fortune to have one.
 All you need is an easygoing attitude, sense of exploration, and one night.